 When, Where and Other Bonbai Details

-Nagahama Bonbai Exhibition is held annually, while it varies by a few days each year it runs roughly from the 10th January to the 10th March.
+Nagahama Bonbai Exhibition is held annually, while it varies by a few days each year it runs roughly from the 10th of January to the 10th of March.

-Entry is Y500 and you have the option to enjoy tea and sweets upstairs at additional cost.
-Sipping matcha overlooking the same gardens once admired by an Emperor isn’t something I get to do every day!
+The Adult entry ticket is Y800 and you have the option to enjoy tea and sweets upstairs at an additional cost.
+It’s well worth it in my opinion, sipping matcha overlooking the same gardens once admired by an Emperor isn’t something I get to do every day!

-If you live in Japan and keep bonsai yourself there are some incredible bargains for purchase as you leave, unfortunately for international travelers you just have to admire them and accept that you won’t be getting the bonsai stock bargain of the century.
+If you live in Japan and keep bonsai yourself there are some available for purchase as you leave, unfortunately for international travellers, you just have to admire them and accept that you won’t be getting the bonsai stock bargain of the century.